Reading group for autistic women

 This free autism advice workshop looks at sensory systems and how they work, how autistic people may process sensory information differently and have different sensory experiences, and strategies to help with sensory needs.

 Please note that this free online workshop is in two parts.
-The second session will take place on Thursday, May 14, at the same time.
+The second session will take place on Thursday, October 1, at the same time.

 NB: This workshop is provided by the Berkshire West Autism & ADHD Support Service for parents/carers registered with a GP surgery in the Berkshire West NHS area (Reading, Wokingham, West Berkshire), whose children have an autism diagnosis, or are on the Berkshire CAMHS waiting list for assessment.